Member Access to Pediatric Research

 About Pediatric Research

-Pediatric Research was established in 1967 and will celebrate its 50th Anniversary in 2017.
-The journal publishes original research papers, invited reviews, and commentaries on the etiologies of diseases of children and disorders of development, extending from molecular biology to epidemiology.
-The journal is published monthly, in print and online, in collaboration with Nature Publishing Group and is a member benefit of the APS, SPR and the European SPR.
-The online journal is available at http://www.nature.com/pr/ .
+Pediatric Research was established in 1967 and is celebrating its 50th Anniversary in 2017.
+The journal publishes original translational research papers, invited reviews, and commentaries on the etiologies and treatment of diseases of children and disorders of development, extending from basic science to epidemiology and quality improvement.
+The journal is published monthly, in print and online, with an additional January reviews issue every year, in collaboration with Springer Nature, and is a member benefit of the APS, SPR and the ESPR.
+The journal is available at http://www.nature.com/pr/ .
+ESPR members should follow the “Member Access to Pediatric Research” directions, above, to access the content freely.

-For additional information, please contact Stephanie Dean, Managing Editor, at firstname.lastname@example.org.
+For additional information, please contact Meredith Pate, Managing Editor, at Meredith.firstname.lastname@example.org.

 The International Pediatric Research Foundation is a non-profit organization